meerkat999/jsCrismanTest/README.md

     **With refactor:**

-    Executes a recursive method to generate the fibonacci serie from one to a prime value greater than the param number.
+    Executes a recursive method to generate the Fibonacci series from one to a prime value greater than the param number.

     Value: 20
     Time of execution: **14.434ms**